ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

     > Lagom is an opinionated framework and will try to suggest using ES & CQRS as the primary solution to use since it fits very well with the reactive mindset.
     > Of course it also depends on the use case.

+- Don’t you think you encourage code coupling by having microservices depend on the interface of another microservice?

+    > It is true that the default way to do service calls between Lagom services is to use binary dependencies, though of course it is not enforced.
+We have taken great care to ensure that service calls map down to idiomatic REST and/or websockets.
+We do have plans in the future to allow simple removal of the binary coupling.
+To make service interfaces go through a non-binary specification such as Swagger, where Swagger specs will be generated and interfaces will be generated from the Swagger specs.

 - Does Lagom support REST level 3?
 Is there support for hypermedia?

     > Currently not supported but we are open to it.
 Feel free to create a suggestions ticket at the [GitHub project](https://github.com/lagom/lagom).